Suggest a resource, or send a correction.

 Other ways to help

-Share the registry with colleagues, link to specific resource pages in your group's onboarding documents, or cite an entry in a methods section.
+Share the registry with colleagues, link to specific resource pages in onboarding documents, or cite an entry in a methods section.
 The registry exists to be useful, and the most useful thing for it is to be in front of the right people.